yosi-dediashvili/SubiT/design/logging.md

 of the whole SubiT program.
 4. From outside the API, we want to be able to receive a portion of the logs from the API, for example, receive only logs from the providers module, etc.
+5. Receive logs no only to the console but also to:
+    - File
+    - Callback function